Why is my Windows PC running slow? And how do I fix it?

 Don’t get frustrated and phone IT straight away if your Windows PC is running slowly.
 Take a few minutes to troubleshoot the problem and you may be able to find a solution.
 There are plenty of reasons why your Windows PC may be running slow….

 Over time, computers will slowly deteriorate, so you can expect an old computer to run much slower than when you first purchased it.
 However, beyond wear and tear, there are other reasons why your PC may be running slow.
-From having too many tabs opens to large programs running and anti-virus scans, take a look at our guide and find solutions to some of the most commons reasons why Windows PCs run slowly.
+From having too many tabs opens to large programs running and anti-virus scans, take a look at our guide and find solutions to some of the most common reasons why Windows PCs run slowly.

 Too many start up apps